Clients struggling to share access to their

 That includes giving someone access to your ad account, your TikTok account, or adding an agency as a partner.

-Whether you’re an agency onboarding a new client or a business owner trying to give the right permissions, this guide will show you the easiest and most secure way to handle access. 😃
+Whether you’re an agency onboarding a new client or a business owner trying to give the right permissions, let's walk through the easiest and most secure way to handle access. 😃

 Feel free to jump to the section you need: